-So when it came to Moana, and this new storyline, the giant corporation were passionate on dispelling any thoughts of them not being sympathetic towards Pacific Island cultures, beliefs and values.
+So when it came to Moana, and this new storyline, the giant corporation was passionate about dispelling any thoughts of them not being sympathetic towards Pacific Island cultures, beliefs and values.

-But what exactly did they do to achieve cultural authenticity?
+But what exactly did Disney do to achieve cultural authenticity?

 Back in 2011, John Musker and Ron Clements (the duo responsible for writing and directing Moana), embarked on the first of many research trips to Polynesia.

 They interviewed elders and communities from Tahiti, Fiji and Samoa.
-This was the start of a 5 year endeavour to gain cultural authenticity.
+This was the start of a five-year endeavour to gain cultural authenticity.